Virginia Tech® home

 Inclusive Practices

-• Newly offered "open" divisions do not have gender requirements for teams
+• "Open" divisions are offered that do not have gender requirements for teams

-• Transgender play policy encourages participation in leagues based on expressed gender identity
+• Transgender play guidelines encourage participation in leagues based on expressed gender identity

 • Venture Out has several elements on the challenge course that can accommodate participants with disabilities